Liltyki/Cyber-Portfolio/WritupsCTF/Tempest_THM.md

 ### Actions on objective - Fully-owned Machine.

-The last part of the room is very easy because i have already decode all of the base64 string command and i know what the attacker do .
-The creation of account, set as high privilege groupe ....
-I have just to read all the command and answer question.
+The last part of the room is straightforward because I have already decoded all the Base64 commands and know exactly what the attacker
+did: account creation, adding users to high-privilege groups, etc.
+I just need to read through the commands to answer the remaining questions.

 <img width="700"  alt="Capture d&#39;écran 2026-06-08 153921" src="https://github.com/user-attachments/assets/40cf47c4-d5d7-44b7-b9d5-0ee0950552a2" />